School Programs FAQs

 - hands-on workshops that are activity based and take place in our classroom

 Our School Programs page has program descriptions, fees, connections to standards and other information.
-Education programs are 45 minutes in duration.
-If booking multiple slots of the same program on the same day, each program is scheduled for an hour to reflect a 45 minute program and the 15 minutes needed to clean up and re-set material.
+Education programs are 45 minutes.
+If booking multiple slots of the same program on the same day, each program is scheduled for an hour (45 minute program and 15 minutes needed to clean up and re-set material).
 If booking different programs on the same day, one hour would be scheduled between programs for switch over.
-If you have any questions about our school programs, please contact Public Education at 785.864.4173.
+If you have any questions about school programs, contact Public Education at 785.864.4173.

 Do you offer anything for high school groups?

 Several school programs are suitable for high school.
 They include Quarks: Ups, Downs and the Universe, Cartoon Guide to Energy, Rock Clocks, DNA Discovery, Dinosaur Discovery and Walking with Dinosaurs.